5 Rules for Selling Short in the Stock Market - Cabot Wealth Network

 Kodak is another classic example; once king of the photography industry, it was killed by the digital revolution.

-So what stocks might be good shorts in the future—once this bull market rolls over?
+So what stocks might be good for selling short in the future?
 Off the top of my head, I’d keep an eye on these current favorites:

 Canon (CAJ) is an old-school photography company facing competition from digital upstarts; in fact it’s easy to draw a parallel with Kodak.
-Revenues peaked at $45 billion in 2011; last year they were $36 billion.
-The stock peaked above 40 in January and has been trending down since.
+Revenues peaked at $45 billion in 2011; last year they were just under $36 billion.
+The stock peaked above 40 in January 2018 and has been mostly trending down since.

-Cummins (CMI) is the king of diesel engines, but the recent activities of executives at Volkswagen and other German automakers in skirting pollution laws have made perceptions of the business increasingly “dirty” and investors have been selling the stock since early February.

 R.R.
 Donnelley and Sons (RRD) has a long and distinguished history as a commercial printer, but the trend toward digitization has forced the company to diversify into other business services and earnings have suffered.
 The stock peaked in July 2016 and has been trending down since.